Since their introduction in the early 20th century, cars have become integral to human life.

 - Alarm

-- Axle shaft:
+- Axle shaft

 load-bearing parts that transfer rotational force from the transmission to the wheels and axles